astridanandahermanto/siomaybatagor19/README.md

 # Face_rec.ipynb
-# Part One for smart tech AI class
+# Part One of smart tech AI class